hanabi/hanabi.github.io/other-conventions/BGA.md

 * In my group, it is a two step process:
   * If one of the new cards introduced was on the chop, then it is a *Chop Focus Play Clue*.
   * Otherwise, it is a *Left-most Play Clue*.
 * Why do this?
-Notice that having this convention compliments *Finesses*.
+With this convention there is never a need to use more than one clue to give a play clue on the chop card.
+Also notice that having this convention compliments *Finesses*.
 Our group has a wide variety of *Finesses* and *Bluffs*, so it is easy to "get" fresh cards, but more difficult to "get" cards on chop.
+Lastly, have you ever been in the situation where all critical 4s are currently playable and you get a 4 clue on multiple cards, including chop?
+With the BGA conventions it is now ambiguous whether the clue saved the chop card or gave a play clue on the newest.
+With our conventions, you can always play chop after this clue.
+* If you are afraid that this convention limits your options too much, then the following might alleviate that fear.
+If you receive a clue on multiple cards, including chop, and you are certain that your chop is not playable (from context or negative information), then the focus of the clue reverts to the left-most card (this is called *Focus Inversion*).

 ### Color Saves - Changed

 * One problem in Hanabi is when a clue lights up your chop card for the first time.
 How do you know whether it is a *Play Clue* or a *Save Clue*?
-* On BGA, there is a simple system: number clues mean *Save Clues*, and color clues mean *Play Clues*.
+* On BGA, there is a simple system: only number clues can be *Save Clues*, color clues are always *Play Clues*.
 (Of course, there are exceptions, but this applies most of the time.)
 * In my group, both number AND color clues can be used to save cards.
 * ANY clue that touches the chop has to be treated as a *Save Clue* first and foremost.
 If you can rule out a *Save Clue* interpretation, then you know that it is a *Chop Focus Play Clue*.
 * Why do this?
 It allows us to choose the exact clue type that would avoid touching duplicated cards.